Brightcells/screen/README.rst

 screen
 ======

-Screen width and so on
+Console/Screen/Terminal width and so on

 Installation
 ============